ravim786/gradle-dmn-springboot-example/README.md

 This is sample kogito project which build through gradle.
 The gradle script is just a wrapper around the maven build.
-There are additional plugins to generate openapi, packages dmn files in a seperate jar which can be opted out if you don't need it
+There are additional plugins to generate swagger.json, packages dmn files in a seperate jar which can be opted out if you don't need it

 The gradle build only publishes the dmn artifacts to nexus. the whole springboot fat jar is not published as needs to be packaged into a docker and pushed to artifactory/dockerhub.